Tres Leches Bread Pudding Recipe

 Instructions

-4. Bake: Preheat the oven to 350°F (175°C).
-Bake the bread pudding for 40–45 minutes, or until golden on top and set in the center.
-A knife inserted should come out mostly clean, though it may be slightly moist.
+5. Bake uncovered for 40–50 minutes until golden on top and set in the center.
+A knife should come out mostly clean.

 Notes